...for Digital Product Design

 Storyboarding is putting together a high-level summary of how a website, app, or other experiential product will function at its most basic level.

-When it comes time to sketch out individual pages, a valuable low-tech solution for rapid prototyping and testing without a significant investment of resources is good-old pen or pencil and paper.
+When it comes time to sketch out individual pages or screens, a useful low-tech solution for rapid prototyping and testing without a significant investment of resources is plain old pencil and paper.
+Well, multiple sheets of paper, but you get the idea.

 In a matter of minutes, a concept can be sketched out.

-Once that's in place, we can have a conversation about what works, what's needed, and what's got to go.
+Once the essentials are in place, we can have a conversation about what works, what's needed, and what's got to go.
+We do this from the perspective of what do you want to be communicating and offering as well as what does your end client, customer, or audience need.

-If you're a physical learner, cutting out the design elements allows them to be re-arranged easily.
-Moving things around on a table, we can mimic the digital experience and try on different ways of organizing all the elements.
+If you're a physical learner, physically cutting out the design elements you've drawn on paper allows them to be re-arranged easily.
+Moving things around on a table, we can mimic the digital experience and try on different ways of organizing the elements.

-Once a design outline is set, it's ready for wireframing, mock-ups, and testing.
+Once a design outline is set, it's ready for digital wireframing, mock-ups, and testing.

 3. Wireframing, Mock-Ups, and Initial Testing